joeytwiddle/significant-white-space/README.md

   - Trailing comments no longer get semicolons appended to them, but you need to put the semicolon before the comment, as none is injected.

   - I have not thought about how one would declare a typedef struct.
 I suppose that might work fine.

+Let's also critique the sync algorithm:

+  - Neko does not offer a way to set the modification time of a file.
+Until we write target-specific code for this, we fake this by simply writing a new copy of the file.
+That is only likely to work on small source files, and not on filesystems which store fine-grained time-stamps.
+(In that case, our approach will cause the same transformation to be performed again on the next sync - not the end of the world.)

+  - On filesystems with coarse-grained time-stamps, sync may not notice changes made to a source file very soon after it was synced (within 1 second).
+This is rare, but could happen e.g. if a developer edits his file while sync is running in the background.